NewcastleRSE/digitising-museum-specimens-tests/README.md

 #### 5. Test batch small files upload

-This test will attempt to programatically upload a single large file (~120MB) to the storage account container.
-It will confirm that there are no impediments to upload single files of a size similar to (or larger than) what we expect an uncompressed TIFF file from a mid- to high-end DSLR to produce.
+This test will attempt to programatically upload a batch of small files (~0.39 GB total) to the storage account container.
+It will confirm that there are no impediments to the batch upload of files of the number we expect a single digitisation station to produce in a day.

 ##### Run the test
-`python3 ./scripts/02-file-upload.py --folder ./single_dummy_data_large/dummy_file_001.txt --container upload-tests`
+`python3 ./scripts/02-file-upload.py --folder ./batch_dummy_data_small/ --container upload-tests`

 ##### Output
 Logs will be displayed on the console and saved to `logs/file_upload_*.log`

 ##### Success
 The test will display a success message if it completes successfully.
-The successful completion of this test confirms that large single files can be uploaded through the network.
-The time it takes to upload a file will also allow us to investigate whether single file upload or (daily) batch uploads are a better approach.
+The successful completion of this test confirms that batch upload of c.
+400 small files can be uploaded through the network without disturbance.
+It will establish if batch uploading of daily digitisation is possible in principle.

 ##### Failure
-A failed test means that the digitisation workflow might not be able to include an automated upload step from this machine or network.
-Upload might still be possible through the browser, or after changes to the network configuration or machine permissions.
-Recommendation is that the digitisation workflow includes a step where the digital files are physically transported to another location, before upload to cloud storage.
+A failed test means that the digitisation workflow might not be able to include a (daily) batched upload step from this machine or network.
+If the previous tests have been successful, the recommendation is that the digitisation workflow includes an automated (or user started) upload step per item.